 - In the OPEN tab, type “cmd” and press Enter to open the Command Prompt window.

-- Navigate to the folder that is hosting MPSigStub.exe by typing cd ; “ foldername”.
-If the folder holds a very long name then type the first few initials along with asterisk.
+- Navigate to the folder hosting MPSigStub.exe by typing cd; “foldername.”
+If the folder has a long name, type the first few initials along with an asterisk.

 - Get back to the folder stage by typing cd.

-- Lastly, you will delete the generated directory by typing “rmdir *FolderName* and press Enter.
+- Lastly, you will delete the generated directory by typing “rmdir *FolderName* and pressing Enter.

 Few Other Methods:

 - One solution to prevent issues with MpSigStub.exe is to have a secure and virus-free system.
-It guarantees the virus scans are completed, the Cleanmgr and SFC / Scannow which cleaned the hard drive.
-With MSConfig, you do not need to uninstall applications anymore, and you can upgrade Windows instantly.
+It guarantees the virus scans are completed, and the Cleanmgr and SFC / Scannow clean the hard drive.
+With MSConfig, you do not need to uninstall applications anymore, and you can upgrade to Windows instantly.
 You should use MSConfig.
 You Should not neglect backup or at least routinely remember recovery points.

-- You may try to recall what you did or the last thing you installed in your system before the issue you are facing turns into a bigger problem.
+- You may try to recall what you did or the last thing you installed in your system before the issue becomes a bigger problem.
 Using the command “resmon” to classify the issue processes.
-You can also attempt to fix the installation, or in case of Windows 8, you can execute the DISM.exe /Online /Cleanup-image /Restorehealth command in case of critical problems, instead of reinstalling Windows.
+You can also attempt to fix the installation, or in the case of Windows 8, you can execute the DISM.exe /Online /Cleanup-image /Restorehealth command in case of critical problems instead of reinstalling Windows.
 This enables the operating system to be fixed without missing any data.

 - The process of MpSigStub.exe on your computer may be tested using the following methods.
-Within the Safety Task Manager, all existing Windows operations and synchronized hidden procedures such as a browser and a keyboard are presented.
-A single risk report shows that spyware, malware and Trojan horses may be possible.
-This antivirus software detects and deletes on the hard drive spyware, adware, trojans and viruses.
+All existing Windows operations and synchronized hidden procedures, such as a browser and a keyboard, are presented within the Safety Task Manager.
+A single risk report shows that spyware, malware, and Trojan horses may be possible.
+This antivirus software detects and deletes spyware, adware, trojans, and viruses on the hard drive.

 MpSigStub.exe may often act in your system as a problem variable.
 This executable file should, therefore, be deactivated.
-Our aim in this article was to provide you with all the fundamental and relevant facts.
+This article aims to provide you with all the fundamental and relevant facts.

-Also, you might prefer to use the alternate option if you were not a computer nerd.
+Also, you might prefer to use the alternate option if you are not a computer nerd.
 It may be a spyware or antivirus program installation.

-As it would obviously not be a smart idea to deal with this issue manually without significant skills and experience in knowing computer tools.
-Lastly, we hoped that you have got the solution and information you came here for.
+It would obviously not be a bright idea to deal with this issue manually without significant skills and experience in computer tools.
+Lastly, we hope you have the solution and information you came here for.